depau/ttyc/README.md

 Features:

+- Works on all major operating systems including Windows
 - Built-in terminal with a user interface similar to that of [tio](https://github.com/tio/tio)
+- Supports configuring remote UART parameters for Wi-Se

+Additionally, on all platforms except Windows and macOS:

 - Can expose the remote terminal as a pseudo-terminal, which you can connect to with any TTY program (screen, minicom, etc.)
-- Supports configuring remote UART parameters for Wi-Se

 ## wistty